Pumpkin Magic Cake Recipe

 Ingredients

-Here are the simple ingredients to make this tasty pumpkin cake:
+Here are the simple ingredients to make this tasty pumpkin cake.
+The recipe card provides detailed amounts and instructions.

 Ingredients for Pumpkin Magic Cake spread out on a marble background